 If you have only one quilt to hang, you may want to skip the hassle of drills and rods and just use the magnets.
 If you HAVE tried these magnetic hangers, I’m very curious to hear what you think – so leave a comment below.

 On a totally different note, have you tried hand quilting?
 Guys, it's been a long journey for me cause I loooove speed, but handing quilting is kinda the best...just look at it!

-If you're at all interested in learning, I list out the supplies I use on the FAQ page.
+If you're at all interested in learning, check out this blog post (with video) on how to hand quilt!
+I list out the supplies I use on the FAQ page.
 I also have video tutorials in both the Sew Mojo #1 pattern and coming out with the Sew Mojo #3 pattern (releasing December 8!!!)